 - The Physician Assistant Loan Repayment Program (PALRP)

 - The Advanced Practice Registered Nurse Loan Repayment Program (APRNLRP)

-Awards vary by program, but range from $10,000 to $25,000 per year.
+Awards vary by program but range from $10,000 to $25,000 per year.
 Contracts are made one year at a time with eligibility for renewal.
 You can find additional program information and applications through the Georgia Board for Physician Workforce site.

-The state of Kansas offers a few notable student loan repayment programs that may be useful to those in a medical profession or who are interested in building a life in a rural part of the state.
+The state of Kansas offers a few notable student loan repayment programs that may be useful to those in a medical profession or who are interested in building a life in a rural or high-need part of the state.

 The Kansas State Loan Repayment Program.
 This program is designed to recruit medical professionals to serve in designated shortage areas.
 Award amounts vary over five years, depending on your profession, and are as follows:

 - First two years: up to $20,000 to $25,000